Best & Worst Days of the Week to Do Disneyland & Disney California Adventure in 2026

 The other is that there’s a ton more congestion around Main Street USA on these nights, as far more people want to see the ‘with fireworks’ version.
 So even though weekends are typically less busy, you will encounter the worst ‘feels like’ crowds of the entire week on and around Main Street around the fireworks.
 (Conversely, rides have lower wait times shortly before, during, and after the fireworks on those nights because a large number of guests are congregating in a few areas for fireworks.)

-We recognize that this is a lot to digest.
+This is a lot to digest.
 That’s because there are a ton of different variables that impact day of week recommendations, and no hard and fast rule throughout the entire year despite what can be gleaned from averages.
 So we figured we’d run through the factors with some ‘teach you to fish’ guidelines rather than doing the fishing for you.

 With that said, there are a couple more things we’re going to discuss…